kepano/kepano-obsidian/Readme.md

 ### Folders

 I use very few folders.
 My personal notes are primarily in the root, these are my journal entries.
 Folders are for everything else.
-I do not use the file explorer much for navigation.
-I primarily navigate using the quick switcher (`Cmd + O`).
+I do not use the file explorer much for navigation, instead I navigate mostly using the quick switcher or clicking links.

 The folders I use:

 - **Attachments** for images, PDFs, etc
 - **Clippings** for articles and other pages captured with my [web clipper](https://stephango.com/obsidian-web-clipper) written by other people